Research

 Stream 02

-Active · Under review
+Active · In progress

 Democratic erosion is relational before it is institutional.
 As civic life thins, people accumulate private grievances without the relationships, skills, or shared sense of capacity to convert those grievances into political voice.
 The Agency stream studies how organizations rebuild that capacity, what we call collective agency.